sebastosh/luv-till-it-hurts/plugins/blog2social/readme.txt

 Try Blog2Social Premium with [free 30-day-trial](https://www.blog2social.com/en/plugin/wordpress/premium-trial/ "Try Blog2Social Premium for free") (without any obligations, no automatic subscription).

-7 REASONS FOR CHOOSING BLOG2SOCIAL PREMIUM
+10 REASONS FOR CHOOSING BLOG2SOCIAL PREMIUM

 **#1 Easy Social Media Scheduling** –  Auto-Post and Auto-Schedule your posts with a pre-defined best time schedule for each social network or define your own best times.

 Blog2Social provides you with a **ready-to-use Best Time Manager** for the best times to post on each social network.
-If you know which times work best for you, then you can **define and save your own time settings.** Schedule your social media posts for **immediate sharing or choose a one-time or recurring schedule.**
+If you know which times work best for you, then you can **define and save your own time settings.** Schedule your social media posts for **immediate sharing or choose a one-time or recurring schedule.
+Save evergreen content as a favorite** to easily find and re-share your most valuable content.

 **#2 Cross-Posting and Cross-Promotion with Customized Social Media Posts** – Create unique social media posts for each social network and community.

 Blog2Social automatically turns your posts into an adapted format for each social platform.
 You can optionally customize and tailor your social media posts with individual **comments, #hashtags, @handles, and emojis.
-Automatically generate Hashtags** from your WP tags. **Select or add individual images** and choose between different **post formats (link post / image post)** to create more variations for your social media posts.
+Automatically generate Hashtags** from your WP tags. **Select or add individual images and animated GIFs** and choose between different **post formats (link post / image post)** to create more variations for your social media posts.
 Customize post templates to save your individual layout setting as default and share your social media posts faster with individually tailored posts on each social network.

 **#3 Social Media Calendar** – Organize your social media marketing